 In all of the places your customers are looking for you, you need to make sure all of your information is correct and enticing.
 Your business name, phone number, website, and address should be correct and consistent as the foundation.
 In addition to those, you should have quality photos, videos, and links.
 The description should list your main services and the keywords you wish to rank for.
 Reviews and response times should be shown and in good standing.

-- A correct google map listing
+- A correct Google Maps listings

-- Correct Contact Information
+- Correct contact information

 Optimize Directories and Citations

-Be Active on Social
+Be Active on Social Media

 We believe every business should have a consistent social media presence.
-Yes this is engaging to your audience but it also increases your Local SEO rankings.
+Yes, this is engaging to your audience but it also increases your Local SEO rankings.
 Be sure to add content to your Google My Business profile and then share that profile on your social media pages.
 This dual reinforcement will strengthen your Local SEO presence.